kirti8192/fantasy_premier_league/README.md

 Predict a player's position (**Goalkeeper**, **Defender**, **Midfielder**, or **Forward**) based on gameweek-specific stats.
 Formulate this as a multi-class classification problem using Softmax Regression.

+### Problem 3: Predicting Next Gameweek's Top Scorers

+Train a classification model to predict whether a player will score above a chosen points threshold (e.g., >5 points) in the next gameweek.